romana/vpc-router/README.md

 specified with the '-p' option.

 By default, vpc-router listens on the loopback address for incoming requests.
-To specify other addresses, use the '-a' options.
+To specify other addresses, use the '-a' option.
 Specifically, use '-a 0.0.0.0' to listen on any interface and address.

-### Examples
+### Examples for API requests in daemon mode

 **Setting a route ('POST')**: